rust-lang/reference/src/expressions/call-expr.md

 > _CallParams_ :\
 > &nbsp;&nbsp; [_Expression_]&nbsp;( `,` [_Expression_] )<sup>\*</sup> `,`<sup>?</sup>

-A _call expression_ consists of an expression followed by a parenthesized expression-list.
+A *call expression* calls a function.
-It invokes a function, providing zero or more input variables.
+The syntax of a call expression is an operand, the *function operand*, followed by a parenthesized comma-separated list of operands, the *argument operands*.
 If the function eventually returns, then the expression completes.
 For [non-function types](../types/function-item.md), the expression f(...) uses the method on one of the [`std::ops::Fn`], [`std::ops::FnMut`] or [`std::ops::FnOnce`] traits, which differ in whether they take the type by reference, mutable reference, or take ownership respectively.
 An automatic borrow will be taken if needed.
-Rust will also automatically dereference `f` as required.
+`f` will also be automatically dereferences as required.

 Some examples of call expressions:

 ```rust